 As Switzerland is a multilingual country, the languages spoken at universities will differ.
 The majority of the country speaks German, but French is used in the West of the country, Italian in some areas in the South and Romansh is also spoken by a small minority.

 However, at Masters level an increasing number of study programmes are in English.

 The Swiss University - Interactive Map will help explain which languages are spoken where.

 European Union (EU) citizens are entitled to attend a university in Switzerland, even though it is not currently a member of the EU.

 However, in Switzerland, 5 out of the 12 higher education institutes require non-Swiss students to pay additional fees.
 For example, the Università della Svizzera Italiana requires foreign students to pay double that of Swiss nationals.

 To see an up-to-date list of all the current university fees, go to Swiss University - Grants, Scholarships and Fees at Swiss Universities .

 The Swiss government does not offer scholarships to students who are from the UK.

 If you are from another country, then you may be eligible for a government scholarship.
 Check to see if your country of origin is eligible by visiting State Secretariat for Education and Research (SER) - Swiss Government Excellence Scholarships .

-Your university must have a formal agreement with a partner university in another country.
-Check that your university is involved in the programme and offers the Erasmus scheme in your subject.
+Your university must have a formal agreement with a partner university Switzerland.
+Check that your university is involved in the programme and offers the Erasmus+ scheme in your subject.